melange-re/melange-re.github.io/docs/melange-book/celsius-converter-exception.md

 ## Overview

-- Objects (`{.. }`) can have fields of any name and type.
+- Polymorphic objects (`{_.. }`) can have fields of any name and type.
     - You access fields of an object using the `##` operator.
     - You can use type annotations to make the use of objects safer.
 - Concatenate strings using the `++` operator.
 - Switch expressions can be used to catch exceptions.
-- Ternary expressions are shorthand for if-else expressions.
+- Ternary expressions have the same syntax as in JS.
+Unlike in JS, they are also shorthand for if-else expressions.
 - The two branches of if-else expressions must return values of the same type.
 - Besides positional arguments, OCaml functions can also have labeled arguments.
 - If a function takes two arguments, we can supply one of them and get a